beny23/myblog/content/posts/advent_of_code_2021_day_7.md

 # Conclusion

-This puzzle almost felt like a little bit of a let down as it didn't feel as complex.
+This puzzle almost felt like a little bit of a letdown as it didn't feel as complex.
 Either that or my mathematics is letting me down to come up with a better approach.